szegedi/spring-web-jsflow-example/README.md

 ```
 mvn jetty:run
 ```
 To launch the webapp in a Jetty web server instance at `localhost:8080`.
+Note that currently this does *not* work with a Java version later than 8.

 There are two examples.
 The first one is a sample checkout process at `http://localhost:8080/checkout.js` that gathers a shipping and billing address with server-side input validation.
 Address-gathering is implemented as a JavaScript function that simply loops until input data is valid.
 The main flow invokes the